fsprojects/zarchive-fsharpbinding/sublimetext/README.md

 ## Windows development environment

-You must set `$STDataPath` in your PowerShell session to Sublime Text's *Data* path.
+If you're using a portable installation of Sublime Text, you must set `$STDataPath` in your PowerShell session to Sublime Text's *Data* path.
+For full installations, the script will attempt to find said directory automatically.

+Run `.\bin\GetDependencies.ps1` once to get dependencies.
+Run `.\bin\Publish.ps1` to publish locally any changes to the files.